As one of Switzerland’s most popular tourist attractions, a visit to Jungfraujoch is high on the list of many visitors’ sightseeing activities.

-> Early risers can take advantage of a discounted fare if they can travel from Kleine Scheidegg to Jungfraujoch between 08:00 and 08:30 and depart from Jungfraujoch no later than 13:13.
+Early risers can take advantage of discounted Jungfraujoch Top of Europe tickets if they can travel from Kleine Scheidegg to Jungfraujoch between 08:00 and 08:30 and depart from Jungfraujoch no later than 13:13.

-> If you decide to purchase the Good Morning Ticket Jungfraujoch, you can expect to save around CHF 60 per adult.
+If you decide to purchase the Good Morning Ticket Jungfraujoch, you can expect to save around CHF 60 per adult.

 Tickets can be purchased from railway stations in the Jungfrau region.

 Discounted ticket with Swiss Travel Pass and Swiss Half Fare Card

 If you have purchased – or plan to purchase – a Swiss Travel Pass or Swiss Half Fare Card to cover the majority of your transport needs in Switzerland, you are entitled to a discount on your Jungfraujoch excursion.

 With the Swiss Pass, Jungfraujoch tickets cost CHF 159.10 return from Interlaken and with the Swiss Half Fare Card, the fare is CHF 117.90 return from Interlaken.